-You may also suffer from panic attacks.
 Some men (just like women) turn to alcohol or drugs to numb the feelings of despair.

 Research also suggests factors that contribute to postpartum depression in men are; a stressful and strained relationship with the Mum throughout the pregnancy and if the mother is suffering from postpartum depression the dad is more likely to suffer with it to.

 What Are The Treatments For Paternal Postpartum Depression?

 The treatments for PPPD are pretty much the same as for mothers with maternal postpartum depression.

 Treatments include but are not limited to :